Thursday 28 and Friday 29 August 2025

 Running on empty - an apt phrase for educators right now.
 How can we revitalise our students in ways that also recharge us?
 Order of Australia recipient, Professor Lea Waters, PhD, will draw on Positive Psychology research and Neuroscience to show how mini moments of wellbeing (less than 2 minutes) can undo stress and uplift us.
 Practical ways to build micro moments into daily life at school will be discussed.

-In the modern world students are required to have access to devices to enhance their education.
+In the modern world we require students to have access to devices to enhance their education.
 Yet in doing so, we are inadvertently arming them with a potentially lethal weapon.
-Unlike previous generations, today’s children are regularly exposed to cyber bullying, sexting, doxing, identity theft, deep fakes, radicalisation and sextortion, without the knowledge and support to deal with them.
-Jean Yates, Director of Education Cybernetic Shield, will provide an insight into some of the key issues experienced by young people online, and the impact these are having on their mental health.
-The session will outline what you need to know, how to deal with traumatic situations and how to access the support needed to arrest the devastating harm to our children and its tragic consequences.
+This session will provide an insight into some of the key issues experienced by young people online, and the impact they are having on their mental health.
+We will also provide readily implementable solutions to support students in this space.

 12:45 - 1:15pm